bhagyashriyogeshpatil/django_project_demo/README.md

 17. Below the # Create your views here. comment, create the following Python function named index.
 Inside the function, we are returning a simple HTTP response.

 18. Within parentheses after HttpResponse add the string "Hello, world!"

+        `# Create your views here.
+         def index(request):
+            return HttpResponse("Hello, world!")`

+<span style="color:#6495ED"><strong>The request & response objects:</strong></span>

+    `# Create your views here.
+    def index(request):
+        if request.method == "GET":
+            return HttpResponse("This was a GET request")
+        elif request.method == "POST":
+            return HttpResponse("This was a POST request")`

+The first argument passed into a view function represents the **HTTP request object**.
+By default, we call this parameter request, but you could call it anything you like.

+The request object is one of the ways that Django transfers the **state** throughout the system.
+In programming, **state** is a program or application’s temporary data at a given moment in time.

+A view receives data from the browser through the request object and returns it through a response object.

+<span style="color:#6495ED"><strong>The request object:</strong></span>

+The HTTP request object contains **metadata** about the request made to the browser.
+This includes the request method, as noted above.
+It also includes any form data, the URL that was called, and any files that were uploaded, among other things.

+The view can then use the information in the request object to complete a task, such as writing form data to the database.

+For a full list of the contents of the request object, you can check the [Django documentation](https://docs.djangoproject.com/en/4.2/ref/request-response/).

+<span style="color:#6495ED"><strong>The response object:</strong></span>

+Finally, each view must return a response object to the browser.
+In our simple example, we have returned a simple HttpResponse.

 ### Creating our URLs:
 19. In my_project/urls.py, You'll see that this urls.py file already has some content in it.
 That's fine, we will need that in future.
 Let's include the view we just created.